seanmiddleditch/formatxx/README.md

 also proved to be difficult to get good support for `format_value` functions for user-defined types with clean and concise error messages.

-The current internal implementation supports a home-grown format lightly modeled after than in cppformat.
-The intended syntax will allow positional and non-positional arguments, "standard" format specifiers (width, precision, alignment, etc.), and custom format specifiers for user-defined types.

 The current header relies on a function template wrapper around the real formatting functions.
 This is one template more than is desired that will lead to object file bloat, and for unoptimized debug builds essentially means that all `format_value` functions get an extra